Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 03

-The exercise uses a short, respectful simulation tied to real responsibilities—for example, prioritizing an inbox, triaging customer requests, reconciling a sample account, or turning an ambiguous process into an operating checklist.
+The exercise uses a short, respectful simulation tied to real responsibilities.
+Examples include prioritizing an inbox, triaging customer requests, reconciling a sample account, or turning an ambiguous process into an operating checklist.
 Scoring anchors are defined before answers are reviewed, and candidate time is treated responsibly.

 04